mick-jagger

 I can’t get-no satisfaction…a man comes on to tell me…but he can’t be a man ’cause he doesn’t smoke the same cigarettes as me…’cause you see I’m on a losing streak…

-These lyrics by the Rolling Stones (1965) are not, perhaps, in the Nobel prize league, but they do make a point, although probably not the one they intended.
+These lyrics by the Rolling Stones (1965) are not, perhaps, in the Nobel prize league (see note below) but they do make a point, although probably not the one intended.
+It’s only too true to say that if you smoke you’ll get no satisfaction and you’ll be on a losing streak.

-My theme today is the news that British American Tobacco has offered $47 billion [sic] to take over another cigarette maker, Reynolds American, with the aim, apparently, of consolidating their hold on the emerging e-cigarette market which is reported to be worth $4.1 billion in the US alone in 2016.
+My theme today is the news that British American Tobacco has offered $47 billion to take over another cigarette maker, Reynolds American, with the aim, apparently, of consolidating their hold on the emerging e-cigarette market which is reported to be worth $4.1 billion in the US alone in 2016.
 On top of that, of course, are much bigger profits to be made from the continuing sale of cigarettes.

 With eye-watering figures like these, industry-watchers are all agog.
 And in the meantime the debate rages on, with some analysts noting a fall in sales of e-cigarettes because of consumers’ health concerns over vaping, resulting in them relapsing to using ordinary cigarettes, and so forth.